rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.template.markdown

 I have two speculations.

-First, if your team is committed to continuous integration, a broken main branch might not be too big a deal since everyone is committed to fixing it fast.
+First, if your team is committed to doing continuous integration, a broken main branch might not be too big a deal since everyone is committed to fixing it fast.